IJanicka/IJanicka.github.io/talks.md

 **Invited talks**<br>

-* “Anarchist Collectives: Solidarity with Singularity and Mimetic Contagion,” Prešov, Slovakia, 2023<br>
+* “Anarchist Collectives: Solidarity with Singularity and Mimetic Contagion,” Prešov, Slovakia, November 2023<br>

 * “What Universality?
 Cosmopolitics and its Guises,” *Becoming Planetary as a Challenge*, Goethe-University, Frankfurt am Main, Germany, 6-8 October 2022<br>